cheng372817884/evo-qa-skill/README.md

 Evo QA is in early beta.
 Contributions, issues, and ideas are welcome.

 - **Issues**: Bug reports, feature requests, questions
-- **PRs**: Please open an issue first to discuss what you'd like to change
+- **PRs**: Open an issue first to discuss what you'd like to change
-- **Style**: Follow the existing patterns — the project values clarity over cleverness
+- **Style**: Follow the existing patterns — clarity over cleverness

 ---